| |

 Adding glitter can be messy, make sure to do this outside or in a garage.
 Begin by placing a large piece of tin foil on the bottom and then I used a second piece of tin foil to capture as much of the falling glitter as possible.

-With a small brush paint on mod podge where your drips are then using a sponge brush scoop out some sparkles and push them into the glue.
+With a small brush paint on Mod Podge where your drips are then using a sponge brush scoop out some sparkles and push them into the glue.
 Hold a piece of tin foil underneath to catch as many of the sparkles as possible.

 Using mod podge and a foam paint brush to add purple glitter to pool noodle candles.